 People with mesothelioma can benefit from light exercise.
-Many of the common symptoms cancer patients experience — decreased energy levels, weakness, and weight loss — can be combated by adding in low-intensity aerobic exercise or low-impact activities like Tai Chi, yoga, or cycling.
+Many of the common symptoms cancer patients experience — decreased energy levels, weakness, and weight loss — can be combated by adding in low-intensity aerobic exercise or low-impact activities like walking, Tai Chi, yoga, and cycling.

 A number of studies have highlighted the positive impact of exercise on cancer patients.

 Exercise has been shown to reduce fatigue, stress, and blood pressure, as well as decrease pain.
 It keeps your muscles working properly and prevents deterioration due to inactivity.
 Exercise promotes healthy blood flow, lowering the risk of harmful blood clots.
 Studies have also validated the benefits exercise has on oxygen intake, sleep patterns, and overall cognition.

 Beyond those benefits, regular exercise can help boost your self-confidence, making you less dependent on your caretakers.
 It also helps to keep anxiety and depression at bay (especially when done outdoors), offering a way to improve your overall quality of life and happiness.

 Speak with your doctor about safely adding exercise into your daily routine.

 Mesothelioma takes a toll on more than just the physical body.
 Many studies show the benefits of nurturing the mind as well as the body to combat the emotional stress associated with a cancer diagnosis.
 Here are a few ways to calm your mind and relieve stress:

 - Relaxation techniques